Vietnam.vn - Nền tảng quảng bá Việt Nam

 After that, he turned to being an event host and specialized in organizing team building programs (an activity organized in the form of courses or games), with a stable income.
 His life always revolves around work, dynamism and discovery trips.

-Family life was stable, however, when the Covid-19 pandemic broke out, everything was turned upside down.
-Work stagnated, income was unstable, and the pressure of life weighed increasingly heavily on the couple's shoulders.
+Family life was stable, however, when the Covid-19 pandemic broke out, everything turned upside down.
+Work stagnated, income was unstable, and life pressure weighed more and more heavily on the couple's shoulders.

 They began to make long-term plans to change their lives, looking for an escape from the fatigue of the Capital.
 They wanted a place to return to after stressful working hours, a space where their children could play comfortably without being constrained by the pace of city life.

-"Living in Hanoi has given me many opportunities, but it has also left me feeling exhausted.
-Traffic congestion, air pollution, and busy work have always put my family in a state of stress.
+"Life in Hanoi has given me many opportunities, but also left me exhausted.
+Traffic jams, air pollution, and busy work have always put my family in a state of stress.

 We started to crave a fresh living space, a place where we could relax and enjoy life after tiring working days," he shared about the reason for deciding to find a new place to live.